 Today we know more than ever before about the importance of children's earliest years in shaping their learning and development.
 Yet, never before have the needs of young children and their families been more pressing.

-How do people celebrate Week of the Young Child™?
+How have people celebrated Week of the Young Child® in the past?

-Here are a few descriptions of recent WOYC events in communities around the country:
+Here are a few additional descriptions of WOYC events that have taken place in communities around the country:

 - "We held a Family Writing Workshop where parents were invited to create a book with their children.
 A book-writing kit was provided, and children and parents shared their books at a show and tell.
 The books are now part of our library collection."